pmachata/dwgrep/doc/syntax.rst

 	"a simple string"
 	"a string \"with\" quotes"
 	"a string with backslash: \\"

-Zwerg string literals are enclosed in quotation marks.

 If a string literal is prefixed by ``r``, it's actually a raw string literal.
 These work the same as normal formatting strings, but escape